Case Study

 The Game

 Phylactory is set in a vibrant fantasy world where players build sprawling factories while commanding armies of units called Thralls.
-It's not just a factory sim or just an RTS.
-It's both at once, which meant every system had to work at two scales simultaneously: the micro-level of pipe flow and crafting recipes, and the macro-level of hundreds of thousands of units moving in formation.
+It's a factory sim and an RTS running simultaneously, which meant every system had to work at two scales simultaneously: the micro-level of pipe flow and crafting recipes, and the macro-level of hundreds of thousands of units moving in formation.

 The scope demanded an architecture that could handle complexity without accumulating technical debt.
 Godot 4 had no built-in ECS, and the only third-party option wasn't compatible, so I built one from scratch.